johnsyin/johnsyin.github.io/_posts/2021-1-16-I-Created-A-Finance-Tracking-Solution-(With-0-Cost).md

 # My Inspiration
 The idea came from
 1. My inspiration from work
-2. The inability to track my overall finance status, my personal balance sheet and my net worth change overtime with the existing tracking app.
+2. The inability of the existing tracking app to track my overall finance status, my personal balance sheet and my net worth change overtime with the existing tracking app.
-3. The inflexibility for the existing tracking app to query/create charts that you want from your data.
+3. The inflexibility of the existing tracking app to query/create charts that you want from your data.

 ## 1) My inspiration from work
 It's no surprise that tools like Google Sheets/Google Form are both online tools that allows you to get and store data without hosting anything (and without being tech savvy).
-But the main inspiration comes from noticing that the same series of tool for visualization by Google is also both free-to-use and online solution, not to mention their integration with Google Sheet is so easy.
+But the main inspiration comes from noticing that the same series of tool for visualization by Google, Data Studio is also free-to-use and hosting-free, not to mention their integration with Google Sheet is so easy.

 ## 2) The inability to track my overall finance status
 This might be abit niche, but for a person like me who likes to track and record things in my life, I would want to know my investment return over years, my net worth change more than just tracking expenses.
 That said, there is no single app that already work like this.